 You will receive a reminder email about your upcoming meeting.
 This will happen over the weekend prior to the meeting.

 To get ready for a meeting, take time to reflect on the past two weeks: what’s gone well, what’s been a bummer, whatever is important to you.
-To help you reflect, you can print out and journal on this nifty sheet.
-Again, each week you should come up with one of each of the following, regardless of whether or not you decide to bring it up during the chat.
+To help you reflect, you can print out and journal on copies of this nifty sheet.
+Again, each week you should come up with at least one of each of the following, regardless of whether or not you decide to bring it up during the chat.

 - a recent positive experience, bright spot, or success.
 Examples include: a breakthrough in understanding a concept; a good result in a class; a positive interaction with a professor, a classmate, or one of your own students; a talk you gave that went well; or even an act of self-care.